 There is now underway a worldwide effort to detect gravitational waves, ripples in spacetime which carry information about astrophysical events.
-The currently running kilometer-scale interferometric gravitational wave detectors (LIGO [1], VIRGO [2], GEO [3] and TAMA [4]) have demonstrated an unprecedented sensitivity to strain (the squeezing and stretching of space which is the local effect of a gravitational wave), reaching $\approx 10^{-22}$ at 100 Hz in the case of LIGO.
+Detection of these waves will not only provide greater confirmation of Einstein's theory of general relativity, but it will open a new window on the universe by ushering in an era of gravitational wave astronomy.
+The currently running kilometer-scale gravitational wave detectors (LIGO [1], VIRGO [2], GEO[3], and TAMA[4]) have demonstrated an unprecedented sensitivity to strain (the squeezing and stretching of space which is the local effect of a gravitational wave), reaching $\approx 10^{-22}$ at 100Hz in the case of LIGO.
 Achieving such a sensitivity has been the result of significant effort to reduce, mitigate, and avoid, the multitudinous sources of noise which can mask the effect of gravitational waves.
-Future detectors, including Enhanced LIGO [5] (online in 2009) and Advanced LIGO [6] (online in 2014) plan to use a technique known as dc readout which is expected to provide technical advantages in avoiding several sources of noise.
+Future detectors, including Enhanced LIGO[5] (online in 2009) and Advanced LIGO[6] (online in 2014) plan to use a technique known as DC Readout which is expected to provide technical advantages in avoiding several sources of noise.

-We have undertaken an experiment to characterize a dc readout scheme using the Caltech 40m prototype interferometric gravitational wave detector, which is used to test systems integration and advanced interferometric techniques for future LIGO detectors.
+We have undertaken an experiment to characterize a DC Readout scheme using the Caltech 40m prototype interferometric gravitational wave detector, which is used to test systems integration and advanced interferometric techniques for future LIGO detectors.
 It is a fully instrumented prototype, with sensing and control systems (including optical and electronic hardware) as similar as possible to those used in LIGO.
-It is equipped with a LIGO-style pre-stabilized laser (PSL) [7], the core optics of the interferometer are suspended from single pendulums, and most of the many control loops (≈ 65) are implemented in a highly flexible and integrated digital system [8].
-This digital control system allows us to operate the interferometer in multiple configurations (i.e., rf and dc readout) with a minimal switching overhead, and provides the ability to measure multiple transfer functions (e.g. noise couplings) simultaneously.
+It is equipped with a LIGO-style pre-stabilized laser (PSL)[8], the core optics of the interferometer are suspended from single pendulums, and most of the many control loops (≈ 65) are implemented in a highly flexible and integrated digital system[9]. control system allows us to operate the interferometer in multiple configurations (i.e., RF and DC Readout) with a minimal switching overhead, and provides the ability to measure multiple transfer functions (e.g., noise couplings) simultaneously.
 We have measured noise couplings for an interferometer topology similar to that of LIGO and Enhanced LIGO: a Michelson interferometer, operated on a dark fringe, whose end mirrors have been replaced by Fabry-Perot cavities, and which has a partially reflecting mirror between the laser and the input port (a power recycling mirror).
-See figure 1 for a diagram of such a power-recycled Fabry-Perot Michelson interferometer.
+Please see figure 1 for a diagram of such a power-recycled Fabry-Perot Michelson interferometer.

-2. Gravitational wave signal readout
+2. Gravitational Wave Signal Readout

-2.1. rf readout
+2.1.
+RF Readout

-A common technique in precision laser interferometry involves frontal phase modulation of laser light prior to its injection into the interferometer, followed by coherent demodulation at various ports (including the output port) of the interferometer.
+A common technique in precision laser interferometry involves frontal phase modulation of laser light prior to its injection to the interferometer, followed by coherent demodulation at various ports (including the output port) of the interferometer.
 The frontal modulation of the input laser light produces modulation sidebands (typically at radio frequencies) around the main carrier frequency of the laser light.
-The carrier and modulation sidebands experience different resonant conditions in the interferometer.
-With the proper choice of cavity lengths and modulation frequencies, optically heterodyning these light fields permits the extraction of nondegenerate signals containing information about the state of an interferometer, in particular the various length degrees of freedom [9].
-In this paper, the term rf readout will refer to the use of this technique for sensing length changes of the differential arm (DARM) degree of freedom, which is the degree of freedom sensitive to gravitational wave strain.
-For audio frequency gravitational waves incident on the interferometer, the gravitational wave signal takes the form of audio sidebands around the laser carrier light at the output port.
-At the photodetector, these sidebands then beat against the rf modulation sidebands, which serve as a local oscillator.
-The gravitational wave signal sidebands are then present in the photocurrent as audio frequency sidebands around the rf modulation frequency.
-This rf photocurrent is electronically mixed
+The carrier and modulation sidebands undergo different resonant conditions in the interferometer.
+With the proper choice of cavity lengths and modulation frequencies, optically heterodyning